-On March 23, 2012, Mark A. Borer, our Chief Executive Officer at that time, certified to the NYSE, as required by NYSE rules, that as of March 23, 2012, he was not aware of any violation by us of the NYSE's Corporate Governance Listing Standards.
+On March 26, 2013, Wouter T. van Kempen, our Chief Executive Officer, certified to the NYSE, as required by NYSE rules, that as of March 26, 2013, he was not aware of any violation by us of the NYSE's Corporate Governance Listing Standards.